flicstar/flicstar.github.io/about.md

 <img src="/assets/images/pages/typo3logo.png" alt="TYPO3 logo" align="right"/>

 I am a member of the [TYPO3 Association](https://typo3.org/){:target="_blank"}, an open source CMS.
-I contribute to that project in the [Documentation Team](https://typo3.org/community/teams/documentation){:target="_blank"} and [Content Team](https://typo3.org/community/teams/content){:target="_blank"}.
+I contribute to that project in the [Content Team](https://typo3.org/community/teams/content){:target="_blank"}.
 This is a great community.
 If you're looking for a CMS I can highly recommend it!
 I co-authored [The TYPO3 Guidebook](https://www.apress.com/gp/book/9781484265246){:target="_blank"}, published January 2021.

 <img src="/assets/images/pages/doctopus.png" alt="The Good Docs Doctopus" align="right"/>

 I am involved with [The Good Docs Project](https://thegooddocsproject.dev/){:target="_blank"}, creating best practice templates and writing instructions for documenting open source software.
-I review templates and write for the [blog](https://thegooddocsproject.dev/blog/).
 It's heaps cool over there - you should totally come and join us.

 ### Get in touch